Collaborative Document Editing with Multiple Users and AI Agents: Results

 \subsubsection{Territorial functioning: An agent belongs to its creator}

-Agents and tasks were seen as belonging to their respective creators, with all groups except for two expressing this clearly in the interviews.
-Their statements reveal different assumptions and expectations that explain this.

-One rationale is that \emphresult{everyone knows best what they want from AI support}; as \p{2}{4} said \pquote{we had two or three different agents, so I had one more which I wanted to focus more on [...] fixing typos or grammar.} And \p{1}{5} found that \pquote{you cannot really decide how many AI assistants someone would need}.
+Agents and tasks were seen as belonging to their respective creators, with all groups except for two expressing this.
+One rationale for this is that \emphresult{everyone knows best what they want from AI support}; as \p{2}{4} said \pquote{we had two or three different agents, so I had one more which I wanted to focus more on [...] fixing typos or grammar.} And \p{1}{5} found that \pquote{you cannot really decide how many AI assistants someone would need}.
 Similarly, \p{2}{2} explained: \pquote{We have different AI agents and we can set different tools and [...] we can use them for a different purpose.} \p{1}{7} valued this for prompting: \pquote{I know what to expect.
 It's better to use an agent that I made myself, that I know [...]
 So I also then know how, or I have a better feeling over how, I write the prompts in the comments.} \p{2}{13} even envisioned individual visibility: \pquote{Something that might be useful for one author might actually be a hindrance to another author, so [...] people could have their own agents that only show up in their version of the document or on their screen.}

 Another rationale is \emphresult{controlled customisation and representing a specific user}.
 As \p{1}{2} said: \pquote{AI may not always match individual writing styles or preferences.} Related, \p{2}{7} wanted to ensure own agents stay as defined: \pquote{I would not like [others to edit it] directly if I'm not seeing this, and then I [...] come to my agent and he's not, like, the same.} \p{1}{8}, \p{2}{10}, \p{1}{11}, and \p{1}{12} expressed similar sentiments and \p{1}{10} framed it in terms of identity: \pquote{I considered his agents to be him.
 Kinda. [...]
 When I used the AI, I was still, like, this is still me.} Even group 14, who stated to see agents as shared, envisioned explicit ownership controls: \pquote{Something to consider is that you have some form of rights or access by the owner} (\p{2}{14}) and their partner \p{1}{14} added that \pquote{each of us have our own parts in the text and we want to keep our style.} Group 12 also envisioned such controls.